-Welcome to the newest nature center in Minnesota – the Sally Manzara Interpretive Nature Center located in Lake Elmo’s Sunfish Lake Park.
+This picture shows the winter sun over the Sally Manzara Interpretive Nature Center located in Lake Elmo’s Sunfish Lake Park.
 Hopefully we will not see it this way again until next winter!
 There is no admission charge to the Park, which is open dawn to dusk.
 Admission to the nature center is also free.
 Generally the nature center is open to the public weekday mornings from 9 AM-Noon and Monday and Thursday afternoons Noon to 4 PM.
 More hours soon!
 It is also open by appointment for groups.
 You may call the nature center at 651-408-2838 to reach the receptionist or leave a voice mail at any time.

 Times of events and programs are shown on the Calendar (click on tab above).
 For a more complete description of each event, and sign-up instructions, go to the “Event and Program Descriptions” tab.